Mr Campbell was hardly Batman but they still gave him the superhero treatment.

 That burglar didn’t know what hit him when he broke into the Covesea Cafe at two in the morning only to be clipped by Mr Campbell’s weapon of choice.

-While the stricken culprit lay groaning and clutching his head next to the ice cream cabinet, Mr Campbell ran over and dragged him across the floor before hauling him to his feet and pinning him against the jukebox.
+While the stricken culprit lay groaning and clutching his head next to the ice cream cabinet, Mr Campbell darted over and dragged him across the floor before hauling him to his feet and pinning him against the jukebox.

+Keeping one hand on his captive’s throat, Mr Campbell fished ten pence from his pocket and put it in the coin slot.
 Choices, choices.
 It was a toss up between New Order and Roxette.
-World in Motion was a top tune, but the Swedish duo won the day.
+World in Motion was a top tune but the Swedish duo won the day.

 ‘What the hell do you think you’re playing at?’ asked Mr Campbell as the song kicked in.
 ‘You should be ashamed of yourself.’

 I hit the road out of nowhere…

 ‘It’s a good job I happened to be walking by or you might have got away with this.’